jraslab/RNAseq-pipeline/README.md

 ```
 R
 ```
-**NOTE** It is convenient to start the R session in the directory that contains the phenotype data file
+**NOTE:** It is convenient to start the R session in the directory that contains the phenotype data file

 This step takes the formatted abundance data from StringTie and analyzes it using **Ballgown**.
 Ballgown is a versatile tool that is used to bridge upstream software and downstream analysis with R.